survivejs/react-book/manuscript/04_linting_in_webpack.md

   ]
 }
 ```

-We won't use the tool in this project but it's good to be aware of it.

 T> Note that like some other tools, such as ESLint and JSHint, JSCS supports `package.json` based configuration.
 Simply add a `jscsConfig` field to it and write the configuration there.